Uberspace/lab/source/guide_syncthing.rst

 Installation
 ============

 Like a lot of Go software, Syncthing is distributed as a single binary.
-Download Syncthing's latests release_, verify the checksum specified in the respective ``.sha256`` file and finally extract the files.
+Download Syncthing's latest release_, verify the checksum specified in the respective ``.sha256`` file and finally extract the files.

 ::